Alexander Rovt: Public service and political donations

 Rovt served on the NYC Board of Corrections as Vice Chairman and is a trustee of the John Jay College of Criminal Justice.
 He serves as the chairman of the board of the Brookdale University Hospital and Medical Center.
 He has donated to the campaigns of Andrew Cuomo and Anthony Weiner.
 Rovt has endowed a school for Orthodox immigrants, the Zvi Dov Roth Academy in Brooklyn.
 The school is named after his grandfather who was killed in the Holocaust.

+Rovt and his wife Olga Rovt gave the maximum $3,850 to the campaign of Eric L. Adams when he ran for Brooklyn Borough President in 2017 and 2013.
+Rovt and his son Maxwell are planning to donate to Mayor Adams reelection campaign for New York City mayor in 2025.
+ROvt did not donate to Eric Adams' mayoral campaign in 2020.

 Personal life

 He lives on Manhattan’s Upper East Side with his wife Olga in a five-story, 12,000-square-foot building constructed out of reinforced concrete with brick facing and retractable bulletproof shades covering the windows.
 He has two children: Philip (born 1978) and Maxwell (born 1987).